Installation¶

 . install/setup.bash

-does not need to be done each time after a package has been built, if the following step as been done.
+does not need to be done each time after a package has been built, if the following step has been done.

 echo "source your_colcon_workspace/install/setup.bash" >> ~/.bashrc